American Standard Faucets Review & Rating Updated: June 3, 2025

 Crane Logo

 Crane, founded in 1955 as the R.T.
-Crane Brass & Bell Foundry in Chicago, invented the pastel bathroom in the 1920s featuring fixtures designed by the noted industrial designer of the time, Henry Dreyfuss.
-The bathrooms were very popular in the 1950s and came to epitomize the early mid-century bathroom.
+Crane Brass & Bell Foundry in Chicago, invented the pastel bathroom in the 1920s featuring fixtures designed by Henry Dreyfuss, the premier industrial designer of the time.

 In 1978 the company introduced a complete line of washerless faucets to compete with Moen.
 But, it made the mistake of designing faucets to fit a particular sink so that the sink and faucet had to be purchased as a set, an arrangement that greatly reduced their popularity.